 Send an email from both email addresses to email@example.com so that we can verify that you own both user accounts.
 Be sure to specify the email to be removed along with the email you want to keep.

 Which browsers can I use?

-Pivotal Tracker supports recent versions of Chrome, Firefox and Safari, as well as Internet Explorer 9 and 10.
-Please disable any compatibility mode settings in Internet Explorer, these are known to cause problems with Tracker.
+Pivotal Tracker supports recent versions of Chrome, Firefox and Safari, as well as Internet Explorer 9, 10, and 11.
+Please disable any compatibility mode settings in Internet Explorer, as these are known to cause problems with Tracker.

 How do I refresh my view?

 You don't need to explicitly refresh anything.
 Tracker automatically updates itself with changes made by other users.
 The browser client polls every few seconds for changes and updates the view immediately.

 Yes, for some of the more common actions, including showing/hiding panels, adding stories, and searching.
 On the project page, type "?" to see help on keyboard shortcuts.